Profile information

 Italian Spanish Slovak EnglishAccommodation

-At present, we have a small room with a bunk bed, and we're constructing a room upstairs in the sleeping loft.
+At present, we have a small room with a sofa bed, and a room upstairs in the sleeping loft.

 The usual system with food is that we try to have a proper lunch but a light dinner.
 However, during working days we aren't at home for lunch, so this is mainly applicable on weekends and holidays I suppose!